 On to the list.

 Tempera Paint.
 Get washable!
 You really only need 5 colors: red, blue, yellow, white and black.

 Liquid Watercolor.
 This may seem exotic, but they are very useful.
 We use them for coloring playdough, making marbelized paper, dropping on absorbent paper, etc. You can also mix them with water in a spray bottle for some (outdoor) fun.
 They are better than the traditional watercolor palette because the colors don't get muddy and you can control how many colors you present at one time.

 Markers, crayons, inexpensive oil pastels.
 Susan Striker recommends taking the paper off so the child is not limited to only using the end for drawing.
 We also love Watercolor Crayons and Watercolor Color Pencils.

 Collage materials.
 You don't actually have to buy these.
 Use bits of wrapping paper, junk mail, ribbons, buttons, beans.
 Anything that comes your way.
 It's fun to let the kids find their own.
 They feel more ownership that way, too.

 Painting implements.
 A variety of brushes and rollers.
 I mostly cheap ones but have a few quality ones, too, especially watercolor brushes.
 The foam paint rollers are fun.
 Also check out the hardware store for cheap foam brushes in a variety of sizes.
 You can also use found objects around the home for printing.
-As Kiddo has gotten older, I’ve invested in some good quality brushes from the art store down the street, but New Kid still gets the cheap ones.

 Office supply stickers.
 I've written many times about the joys of office supply stickers.
 They are versatile and low tack for kids who might like to stick them all over the house.
 (Not that I know anything about that!)
 Recently we used them for making Toddler Dot to Dots, which is one of this blog's most popular posts.